Yuvanesh-ux/GPT4ALL-collector/README.md

-<h1 align="center"> prompt-scrape </h1>
+<h1 align="center"> GPT4ALL-scrape </h1>

 <center>

-<p> prompt-scrape allows you to mass scrape the ChatGPT API, allowing for input/output pairs in the millions to finetune your own model for conversational use, allowing the opensourcing of datasets and models alike (unlike what a certain inudstry leader is doing.) <p>
+<p> GPT4ALL-scrape allows you to mass scrape the ChatGPT API, allowing for input/output pairs in the millions to finetune your own model for conversational use, allowing the opensourcing of datasets and models alike (unlike what a certain inudstry leader is doing.) <p>

 </center>